Burhanuddin Harahap: Later life and death

 After his release, there were attempts by former Masyumi leaders to reform the party – and Burhanuddin along with the other leaders attended a meeting of Parmusi in August 1968.
-However, it soon became clear that Suharto would not accept a Parmusi under Masyumi leadership, rejecting the party's leadership as elected by members in a November 1968 congress.
+However, it soon became clear that Suharto would not accept a Parmusi under Masyumi's leadership, rejecting the party's leadership as elected by members in a November 1968 congress.
 Burhanuddin himself did not show much interest in obtaining a party leadership position, instead turning to other fields.
 He lobbied for the restoration of the Abadi daily newspaper, and later became its chief editor between 1968 and 1974.
 He was also active in the Indonesian Dakwah Council.
 In 1980, Suharto gave a speech decrying communism and religion as "discredited philosophies", and promoted Pancasila in their place.
 This caused a backlash from both Muslim groups and the armed forces, and many retired figures including Burhanuddin came together to sign the "Petition of Fifty" on 13 May 1980.
 The petition condemned Suharto's use of Pancasila as a political weapon against opposition.

 He died in Jakarta's Harapan Kita Cardiac Hospital on 14 June 1987, after having suffered from heart problems since 1976.
 He was buried in the Tanah Kusir Cemetery.